FINANCING

 Types of Financing

 • Loans range from $2,500 to $6,000,000.
-Loans more than $250,000 are underwritten by Michigan Good Food Fund lender Capital impact Partners, a certified Community Development Financial Institution with a 30+ year history lending in underserved communities.
+Loans more than $250,000 are underwritten by Michigan Good Food Fund lending partner Capital impact Partners, a certified Community Development Financial Institution with a 30+ year history lending in underserved communities.
 Loans less than $250,000 are underwritten by select intermediary lending partners including Detroit Development Fund, Fair Food Fund, Grand Rapids Opportunities for Women, Lake Trust Credit Union, Michigan Women Forward, and Northern Initiatives.

-• Loan rates start as low as 5% and New Markets Tax Credits are available for qualified projects.
+• Loan rates start as low as 4% and New Markets Tax Credits are available for qualified projects.

 • Limited grant dollars may periodically be available with the goal to prepare enterprises for financing.
 We do not offer stand-alone grants.